krother/dungeon_explorer/chapters/floor.rst

 Draw the Floor
 ==============

+.. topic:: Goal

+   Draw the floor of the dungeon on the screen.

 In this exercise, we will make the character walk on a stone floor.
 To do so, we need to add a representation of the dungeon to the game data.